How Often to Wash Bedding

 • Dust mites

 Microscopic arachnids feeding on dead skin, dust mites thrive in warm, humid bedding.
 Their droppings and body fragments trigger allergic reactions.
-Learn more from the Asthma and Allergy Foundation of America.
+Learn more from the Sleep Foundation’s dust mite allergy guide.

 • Mold and mildew

 Moist conditions encourage mold growth—especially in damp climates or homes—leading to sneezing, coughing, itchy eyes, and even skin rashes.
-Read more at EPA Mold and Health.
+See household prevention tips from The Spruce on reducing indoor humidity.

 • Pet dander and pollen

-Pets on the bed and windows open during pollen season introduce fur, dander, and pollen particles into bedding.
+Pets on the bed and open windows during pollen season introduce fur, dander, and pollen particles into bedding.
+Practical cleaning ideas from Apartment Therapy’s allergen-reducing cleaning tips can help.

 3. How to Identify Bedding Allergies Versus a Cold